-You can do this very well if you understand your region/locality in terms of location of retail outlets, consumer behavior, customer preference and the best brands to push fast.
+You can do this very well if you understand your region/locality in terms of the location of retail outlets, consumer behavior, customer preference, and the best brands to push fast.

 Ksh.
 200,000 will obviously go to the company you chose to work with as a security deposit.

 Did I already mention that milk distributors work form 4.
 AM?

 The good news, you can make at least Ksh.
 2 per packet of milk.
 As much as you want if you work hard.
 And an average of Ksh.
 100,000 monthly if you love our hustle.

 This is one of the small businesses to start with Ksh.
 300,000 capital.